 I’ve worked for the American Friends Service Committee in Des Moines, Iowa since 2008, providing legal services to hundreds of immigrants and refugees every year.
-In October, I traveled to the U.S.-Mexico border as a volunteer to help migrants understand their legal rights and their options for seeking asylum in the United States.
+Last fall, I traveled to the U.S.-Mexico border as a volunteer to help migrants understand their legal rights and their options for seeking asylum in the United States.

 As an advocate, I knew what was going on at the border, but it didn’t compare to what I saw with my own eyes – and heard directly from people seeking safety in our country.

 I met a family from Mexico so scared for their lives that, in the span of just one afternoon, they gathered what could fit into backpacks and took the next bus out of town, leaving everything else behind.
 I met two young men – friends since childhood – who fled their hometown because of threats to their lives.
 And while the vast majority of people I spoke with were fleeing violence, I also met mothers and fathers who just wanted the chance to earn enough money to care for their children.